Top 10 Highest Mountains in the World

 Photo: Mount Makalu

-Makalu was first climbed in 1955 by a French team led by Jean Couzy and Lionel Terray.
+Makalu was first climbed in 1955 by a French expedition led by Jean Franco, with Lionel Terray and Jean Couzy reaching the summit first.
 The standard route to the summit follows the northwest ridge, which involves technical climbing at high altitudes.
 The mountain is considered one of the more complicated 8000m peaks to climb due to its steep and exposed ridges, and it is less popular with climbers than some of the other 8000m peaks in the region.

 Makalu is located in a protected area known as the Makalu-Barun National Park and Conservation Area, which is home to a wide variety of flora and fauna, including the endangered red panda and the Himalayan black bear.
 The area is also home to several small villages, and the locals depend on the mountain for their livelihoods and spiritual practices.